-- Pierson Center, Kalbfleisch Hall, and Warrior Row C: All residents are required to purchase the 19-meal plan.
+- Pierson Center and Kalbfleisch Hall: All residents are required to purchase the 19-meal plan.

-- Evans-Kimmell and Oropeza halls: All first-year students are required to purchase the 19-meal plan.
-Students in their second year and beyond are required to purchase a meal plan, but may choose the 19-, 10, or 5-meal plans.
+- Evans-Kimmell, Oropeza halls, and Summit Hall: All first-year students are required to purchase the 19-meal plan.
+Students in their second year and beyond are required to purchase a meal plan, but may choose the 19-, 10-, or 5-meal plans.

 - Warrior Row A and B, Yergens-Rogers Hall: Residents are not required to purchase a meal plan, but may choose any of the meal plans or meal cards if they wish.

-Students not participating in a meal plan may purchase single meals from our dining hall or items from the Kachmann Cafe’ in the Academic Center.
-Payment options include cash or credit or you may add Campus Cash to your student ID card which will provide you a 10% discount on your purchase.
-To add money to your account, visit Campus OneCard or visit the Business Office in the Abbott Center.
+Students not participating in a meal plan may purchase single meals from our dining hall or items from our retail locations which include Kachmann Cafe, Max’s Bistro, and Central Grounds.
+Payment options include cash, credit or your student ID card.
+To add money to your student ID card, visit Campus OneCard or visit Student Financial Services.
 Parents, relatives, or even friends may upload money onto your ID card as long as they know your ID number.